PLMA's 2023 Trade Show to Hail 'The Store Brands Phenomenon'

 Top-tier manufacturers showcase products with multi-generational appeal, such as sustainable packaging for Gen Z, functional beverages for Baby Boomers, ethnic-inspired offerings, as well as vegan, organic, and specialty products.

-In addition to the well-organized exhibit hall, attendees will have access to valuable insights through opening seminars, a keynote breakfast on both show days, networking events, and informational on-site displays, including:
+Attendees will have access to valuable insights through opening seminars, a keynote breakfast on both show days, networking events, and informational on-site displays, including:

 • PLMA’s Idea Supermarket®, featuring the latest product and packaging trends from around the globe.